 - a.
-Completion of 60 semester units that are eligible for transfer to the California State University by completing the following: - The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth (CSU GE-Breadth) requirements; and - A minimum of 18 semester units in a major or area of emphasis, as approved by the CCC Chancellor's Office. - b.
-A minimum grade point average of 2.0 or higher.
+Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University by completing the following: - The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth (CSU GE-Breadth) requirements; and - A minimum of 18 semester units in a major or area of emphasis, as approved by the CCC Chancellor's Office. - b.
+Minimum grade of "C" (or "P") for each course in the major and minimum grade point average of 2.0 or higher.
 Students completing this degree will have satisfied the lower division major preparation and transfer requirements for priority admission consideration to a local CSU campus.

-- Write, recognize, and utilize the fundamental aspects and principles of music, including music theory, notation, and form - 2.
-Recognize and understand patterns and forms in musical examples from a variety of time periods and genres. - Play or sing stylistically appropriate music from memory with precise rhythm, correct pitches, and accurate intonation. - 4.
-Participate in ensembles.
+- Write, recognize, and interpret the fundamental aspects and principles of music, including music theory, notation, and form. - 2.
+Demonstrate keyboard proficiency. - Appreciate music of diverse traditions and contextualize it within historical and contemporary perspectives. - 4.
+Prepare and perform repertoire with stylistically appropriate technique and musicality in a solo and ensemble setting.